Tensor network approximation of Koopman operators: Numerical experiments

 and has the Haar measure $\mu$ as its unique Borel ergodic invariant probability measure.
 Moreover, the generator $V$ on $H$ has pure point spectrum with eigenfrequencies $\omega_{\vec\jmath} = j_1 + j_2 \alpha$ and corresponding eigenfunctions $u_{\vec\jmath} = \iota \gamma_{\vec \jmath} \in \mathfrak A \subset H$ with continuous representatives given by the characters $\gamma_{\vec \jmath} \in \widehat G$.
 In this system, any pair of eigenfunctions $\{u_{\vec\jmath_1}, u_{\vec\jmath_2},\}$ with rationally independent eigenfrequencies $\omega_{\vec\jmath_1}$ and $\omega_{\vec\jmath_2}$ provides a conjugacy with a rotation system in the form of~\eqref{eq:rot_semiconj}.
 The pair $ \{ \omega_{\vec\jmath_1}, \omega_{\vec\jmath_2} \}$ generates the point spectrum of $V$ as an additive group, $\sigma_p(V) = \{i ( r_1 \omega_{\vec\jmath_1} + r_2 \omega_{\vec\jmath_2} )\}_{r_1, r_2 \in \mathbb Z}$, and pointwise products of the corresponding eigenfunctions generate an orthonormal basis of $H$ as a multiplicative group, $\{ u_{\vec\jmath_1}^{r_1} u_{\vec\jmath_2}^{r_2} \}_{r_1,r_2 \in \mathbb Z}$.

-It should be noted that despite the highly structured nature of this system, numerically approximating its point spectrum and associated eigenfunctions is non-trivial, for $\sigma_p(V)$ is a dense subset of the imaginary line and thus there are no isolated points in the spectrum.
+It should be noted that despite the highly structured nature of this system, numerically approximating its point spectrum and associated eigenfunctions is non-trivial, for $\sigma_p(V)$ is a dense subset of the imaginary line and thus there are no isolated points in the spectrum (cf.\ the circle rotation example in \cref{sec:circlerot}, where all eigenvalues of $V$ are isolated).